Dear Uphill Enthusiasts,

-There are other inherent risks while recreating at the ski area, so be aware that you assume all risk of injury and property damage.
+There are other inherent risks while recreating at the ski area and participants assume all risk of injury and property damage.

-You are responsible for your own safety at all time while on Arizona Snowbowl permitted area.
+You are responsible for your own safety at all times while within the Arizona Snowbowl permitted area.
 Use the buddy system and always go with a friend!